eromano/ci-alarm/README.md

 </p>

 ## About Ci-alarm
+Ci-alarm is a  node.js slack bot to help you to communicate with Travis CI.

+With this bot you can :
+* Get in yor slack chat all the info about your repository
+* Restart Build
-Ci-alarm is a simple node.js slack bot to help to turn on a light alarm through GPIO of the Raspberry Pi when your Travis or Jenkins build fail
+* Turn on a light alarm through GPIO of the Raspberry Pi when your Travis build fail

 ## Development